pippinbarr/cart253-2020/topics/object-oriented-programming/object-oriented-programming-activity.md

 `Ball.js`
 1. Define a `bounce()` method
-2. Write an `if`-statement that checks if this ball has gone past the bottom of the canvas
+2. Write an `if`-statement that checks if the bottom of the ball has gone past the bottom of the canvas
 3. If it has, reverse its `y` velocity (`vy`)

 ### Add a `display()` method